American Bottoms 100

 Other Rules & Regs.

-• Aid station captain reserves the right to pull you from the race if they feel its unsafe to let you continue.
+• Aid station captain reserves the right to pull you from the race if they feel it's unsafe to let you continue.
 Please be respectful to the aid station volunteers if you get pulled from the race.
 Reach out to the race director if you have any issues.

 • Aid station food & water is for runners and pacers only